New Pokémon Snap: Release and promotion

-To promote the game, Nintendo announced company collaborations.
+To promote the game, Nintendo announced collaborations with different brands and companies.
 A Pokémon Go in-game event, held from April 29 to May 2, featured Pokémon from the Lental region.
-Nintendo also worked with Fujifilm to introduce a mobile app on launch day that lets players use a Instax Mini Link printer to print out screenshots stored on the Nintendo Switch, including photos taken in New Pokémon Snap.
+In Pokémon the Movie: Secrets of the Jungle, which released four months prior to Snap, a scene involving the protagonists Ash Ketchum and Koko features cameo appearances of both Phil and Rita in the background taking photos together.
+Conversely, concept art for the movie appear in the game's laboratory.
+Nintendo worked with Fujifilm to introduce a mobile app on launch day that lets players use their Instax brand of Mini Link printers to print out screenshots stored on the Nintendo Switch, including photos taken in New Pokémon Snap.
 Before printing, the app allows users to decorate their photos with filters and photo frames inspired by the game, as well as from other games like the Mario franchise and Animal Crossing: New Horizons.